Amber Heard takes the stand in Johnny Depp defamation trial – KION546

 Sonia Moghe, CNN

-Amber Heard has taken the stand in her defense against a $50 defamation claim brought by her ex-husband, Johnny Depp.
+Amber Heard took the stand on Wednesday in her defense against a $50 million defamation claim brought by her ex-husband, Johnny Depp, detailing in her three hours of testimony the early days of their romance and allegations of physical and sexual abuse.

 “I struggle to find the words to describe how painful this is.
-This is horrible for me to sit here for weeks and relieve everything,” Heard said during the start of her testimony.
+This is horrible for me to sit here for weeks and relive everything,” Heard said during the start of her testimony at Fairfax County Circuit Court in Virginia.

 Depp is suing Heard for $50 million over a 2018 op-ed she wrote for The Washington Post in which she described herself as a “public figure representing domestic abuse.”
 Though Depp was not named in the article, he claims it cost him lucrative acting roles.

-Heard’s testimony comes 14 days into the trial, after weeks of jurors hearing testimony about the explosive relationship between the actors, including from Depp himself, who testified over the course of multiple days that he never struck a woman in his life and accused Heard of abuse.
+Heard’s testimony comes 14 days into the trial, after weeks of jurors hearing testimony about the explosive relationship between the actors, including from Depp himself, who testified over the course of multiple days that he has never struck a woman and accused Heard of abuse.

 Heard and Depp, who met in 2009 and were married from 2015-2016, accuse the other of acts of physical violence during their relationship.
 They have both denied the other’s claims.